Dissecting the Phase Space Snail Shell: Results and Discussion

 \subsection{Phase Mixing in Colder and Hotter Orbits}

 The snail shell in the $Z-V_{Z}$ phase space reflects the vertical phase mixing with anharmonic oscillation \citep{antoja_etal_18}.
-Stars with larger vertical action $J_{Z}$ have smaller vertical oscillation frequency $\Omega_{Z}$ \citep{bin_sch_18}. \citet{bin_sch_18} also showed that $\Omega_{Z}$ depends sensitively on $V_{\phi}$, with smaller $\Omega_{Z}$ at larger $V_{\phi}$, which forms a narrow and sequential distribution in $\Omega_{Z} - \sqrt{J_{Z}}$ plane for each $V_{\phi}$.
-Our result shows clear phase space snail shells for stars in individual moving group on the colder orbits.
-This is consistent with \citet{bin_sch_18}; each moving group usually has a small $V_{\phi}$ range, which corresponds nicely to a narrow strip in the $\Omega_{Z} - \sqrt{J_{Z}}$ plane to induce a clear phase space snail shell.
+Stars with larger vertical action $J_{Z}$ have smaller vertical oscillation frequency $\Omega_{Z}$ \citep{bin_sch_18}. \citet{bin_sch_18} also showed that $\Omega_{Z}$ depends sensitively on $V_{\phi}$, with smaller $\Omega_{Z}$ at larger $V_{\phi}$, which forms a narrow and sequential distribution in $\Omega_{Z} - \sqrt{J_{Z}}$ plane for each $V_{\phi}$; the snail shell shape may change slightly at different $V_{\phi}$.
+Our result shows clear phase space snail shells for stars in individual arch on the colder orbits.
+The snail shell shapes of these arches are also slightly different from each other as shown in Fig.~\ref{fig:snail_cle}.
+This is roughly consistent with \citet{bin_sch_18}; each arch usually has a small $V_{\phi}$ range, which corresponds nicely to a narrow strip in the $\Omega_{Z} - \sqrt{J_{Z}}$ plane to induce a clear phase space snail shell.

-However, according to \citet{bin_sch_18}, the phase space snail shell shape may change dramatically at different $V_{\phi}$.
-This is not observed in our results, where different moving groups (at quite different $V_{\phi}$) in the colder orbits seem to show only slightly different snail shell shapes.
-Stars on the hotter orbits do not even show a snail shell at all.

 \citet{bin_sch_18} suggested that the unclear snail shell in the phase space number density distribution observed in \citet{antoja_etal_18} is due to the fact that stars lie in a ``broad swath'' in the $\Omega_{Z} - \sqrt{J_{Z}}$ plane.
-As shown in the top left panel of Fig.~\ref{fig:cold_hot}, all the stars on colder orbits show prominent snail shell in the phase space number density distribution.
+As shown in the top left panel of Fig.~\ref{fig:cold_hot}, all the stars on colder orbits combined together show prominent snail shell in the phase space number density distribution.
 These results may indicate that the distribution of stars on colder orbits in the $\Omega_{Z} - \sqrt{J_{Z}}$ plane is more well-defined and narrower than ``a broad swath''.